chebetos/chebetos/README.md

 - Led critical data recovery operations and system enhancement projects that resulted in 95% reduction in synchronization failures
 - Designed and implemented both immediate and long-term solutions for complex technical challenges while maintaining effective stakeholder management
 - Spearheaded platform migration projects with minimal disruptions, earning recognition as a top performer
-- Championed knowledge sharing through initiatives like "World Tech News" channel, lunch-and-learn sessions, and technical documentation
+- Championed knowledge sharing through initiatives like Tech News channel, learning talks, and technical documentation
 - Recognized for technical excellence, leadership, and mentorship by peers and management

 ## Values & Approach